-ETHICS OLYMPIAD TERTIARY TEAM MEMBERS INFORMATION KIT
+ETHICS OLYMPIAD STUDENTS KIT

-The following information is for team members participating in the 2025 Tertiary Ethics Olympiad.
-In conducting the Ethics Olympiad, we hope to raise the profile and promote the study of Ethics in the tertiary sector.
-Congratulations on being selected to represent your university.
+The following information is for students who are part of a team at the 2026 Ethics Olympiad.
+In conducting the Ethics Olympiad, we hope to raise the profile and promote the study of Ethics in secondary schools.
+Congratulations on being selected to represent your school.